oracle-samples/oracle-db-examples/exadata/exascale-labs/README.md

 3. PDB Thin Clones: Fast Copies for Development and Test (upcoming)
 4. PDB Snapshot Carousels (upcoming)
 5. Cloning Between CDBs (upcoming)

+## Publishing a Public Snapshot

+Maintainers can publish a tagged, reviewable snapshot of these labs to the public examples repository.
+See [Publishing a Public Snapshot](docs/publishing.md).